Energetic ($<$ 2 MeV) ion fluxes measured by ASPEX-STEPS on board Aditya-L1 during its earth-bound phase: Spectral index of substorm associated protons

 \section{Spectral index of substorm associated protons}

 In order to check the typical spectral index of protons associated with magnetospheric substorm in the magnetosphere, we select a previously reported substorm event from \cite{Rathi_et_al_2025} and calculate proton spectral index during this event.
 The event spans the interval of 26 October 2019 13:00 UT – 17:00 UT.
 Figure \ref{fig:A5} shows the temporal variations of protons at different energy channels as measured by GOES17-SEISS-MPSH during the substorm event and correspondong spectral index.
 This indicates that the spectral index of substorm-associated protons in the geosynchronous orbit is $\geq$ 5.
+We have tested a few more substorms (on 10 January 2025, 11 January 2025, 17 January 2025, 14 February 2025, 18 March 2025, and 19 March 2025), which are not shown here, and the spectral indices are close to 5 as well.